NicoH91/NicoH91/README.md

 Hello there! 👋 My name is Nicolas.

-I have traveled the world in early ages as a member of Disney Cruise Line 🛳️.
+I have traveled the world in  my early ages as a member of Disney Cruise Line 🛳️.

 Where I visited many places and learned about different cultures 🏖️